The diversity-multiplexing tradeoff of the MIMO Z interference channel: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:DMT-symmetric-Z-FCSIT}}

 The main steps of the proof can be described as follows.
-First, we simplify the optimization problem in equation \eqref{eq:main-optimization} by putting specific values of the different parameters, such as $M_i$, $N_i$ and $\alpha_{ij}$ as stated in the statement of the Theorem, in equation \eqref{eq:main-optimization}.
+First, we simplify the optimization problem in equations \eqref{eq:main-optimization-a} and \eqref{eq:main-optimization} by putting specific values of the different parameters, such as $M_i$, $N_i$ and $\alpha_{ij}$ as stated in the statement of the theorem, in equations \eqref{eq:main-optimization-a} and \eqref{eq:main-optimization}.
 Then we calculate a local minimum of this simplified optimization problem for each value of $r$, using the steepest descent method, which by the previous argument then represents a global minimum.
-The later part of the problem, i.e., the computation of the local minimum will be carried out in two steps: in step one, we consider the case when $\alpha\leq 1$ and then in the second step we consider the remaining case.
+The latter part of the problem, i.e., the computation of the local minimum will be carried out in two steps: in step one, we consider the case when $\alpha\leq 1$ and then in the second step we consider the remaining case.
 Let us start by deriving the simplified optimization problem.